temidaradev/retreat/README.md

 ## Contributing

 Pull requests are welcome!
 I'm a solo developer, so any help is appreciated.
-If you want to contribute:

-1. Fork the repo
-2. Make your changes
-3. Open a pull request

 ---